 Importance of Investment Value

-The reason an investment value is important to potential buyers of a property is that they want to compare the price of the real estate to the anticipated rate of return.
 When they find the specific rate of return, they can measure the investment’s final results with the projected price they will pay for the property.
-It allows the investor to make intelligent purchasing decisions that are in line with their investment objectives.
+It allows the investor to make intelligent purchasing decisions that are in line with the investor’s investment objectives.

 How to Determine Investment Value

-Since investment value depends on the investor’s objectives, the value is unique to each investor.
+Since investment value depends on the investor’s objectives, the investment value of an asset is unique to each investor.
 Different investors can use the same valuation methods and come up with different investment values.
-Investors can choose among several valuation methods when determining the investment value of an asset.
-Below are the most commonly used investment measures:

 1. Comparable Sales